SoftFluent/CodeFluent-Entities-Documentation/addins/oracle_database.md

 Moreover, **System.Data.OracleClient** is also supported by provided utilities (e.g. CodeFluent Meta Model Explorer, Database Explorer, Oracle Importer) or for generation purposes.

-To use ODP.NET at generation, CodeFluent Entities needs to be able to access the Oracle.DataAccess.dll assembly.
+*Note: To use ODP.NET at generation, CodeFluent Entities needs to be able to access the Oracle.DataAccess.dll assembly.*

 To do so, two ways are possible: